-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year ending June 30, 2021

-Governmental Activities: Revenues budgeted for the governmental activities are increased in comparison to the revenues recognized in the 2018-2019 fiscal year.
-Sanitation fees are budgeted for an increase in comparison to amounts realized in the previous year.
-Other revenues are anticipated to be similar to amounts realized in the 2018-2019 fiscal year.
+Governmental Activities: Revenues budgeted for the governmental activities are similar in comparison to the revenues recognized in the 2019-2020 fiscal year.
+Powell Bill funds are also budgeted for a similar amount to what was realized in the previous year, while the total appropriated fund balance decreases in comparison to the 2019-2020 fiscal year.

-Budgeted expenditures in the General Fund are also increased in comparison to the 2018-2019 fiscal year due to the increase in budgeted revenues.
 The largest areas of expenditures for the Town are in salaries, contract labor, and maintenance and repairs.